-Bernie Sanders is an enthusiastic advocate for women.
+Bernie Sanders is a lifelong advocate for women.
+His is the first major campaign to be unionized and have a union contract that addresses discrimination and pay equity, and workplace harassment.
 He has consistently voted pro-choice and for the availability of contraception.
 He has long fought to protect women from domestic violence and sexual abuse, and promotes equal pay in the workforce.
-His main stances on women’s rights are:
+Bernie has a 100% rating from NARAL and Planned Parenthood Action Fund.

 Sexual & Reproductive Health

-Bernie believes in protecting a woman’s right to choose and has a lifetime pro-choice record.
-In 1993, he co-sponsored the Freedom of Choice Act, which aimed to bar states from restricting the right to terminate a pregnancy before fetal viability or at any time when a termination is necessary to protect the health of a woman.
+His position on a woman’s right to choose is longstanding.
+In 1993, he cosponsored the Freedom of Choice Act, which aimed to bar states from restricting the right to terminate a pregnancy before fetal viability or at any time when a termination is necessary to protect the health of a woman.

 But doesn’t Bernie want to reduce the number of abortions?

 Of course.
 One way to do that would be to reduce poverty.

 Surveys show that the most common reasons given for getting an abortion are financial.
 Women living in poverty accounted for 42.4% of abortions in 2008 According to that study, poverty is highly correlated with both abortion rates and teenage pregnancy.

 75% of women who have abortions are low-income.
 Without access abortions there are far-reaching socioeconomic consequences, that “exacerbates” the hardship of those already struggling to make ends meet, according to 2018 research published in the American Journal of Public Health.
 The 2018 study found that women who could not obtain an abortion were more likely to be living in poverty four years later.
 They were are less likely to have a full-time job and were more reliant on public assistance than women who received abortions.
 Denying access seems to increase the poverty of these women and passes it on to their children.